Renting a flat: Access to housing and accommodation

 This includes when real estate agents, property managers or lawyers are acting on behalf of the landlord.

-But they are allowed to discriminate against you if they would be sharing the place with you – for example, if the tenancy is in their name.
+But discrimination is allowed if they would be sharing the place with you – for example, if the tenancy is in their name.

-There are also some key exceptions that can permit discrimination in some cases, for example on the basis of risk (see below, “Exceptions for unreasonable accommodation”).
+There are also some key exceptions that can permit discrimination in some cases, for example on the basis of risk (see below).

 Exceptions for “unreasonable accommodation”